Keith-Elms/Keith-Web-Dev-Project-1/README.md

 I used active links for the menu items and the hyperlinks in the body text.
 They will take you to the correct pages.

-I wasnt't to merge back to the main branch in GitHub.
+I wasn't able to merge back to the main branch in GitHub.
 There were no changes between the new branch and the master?
 I was having a bit of trouble following the process.

 Thanks,